dmuniesa/family-wealth-tracker/README.md

 - ✅ Data export functionality for external analysis
 - ✅ Multi-language support for international families

+## 📖 Documentation

+For detailed setup and deployment guides, see the [documentation directory](docs/).

 ## 🚀 Quick Start

 ### Development Setup